Free Testosterone

 Can free testosterone fluctuate?

 Yes.
-Free testosterone can change as total testosterone, SHBG, metabolic state, or testing conditions change, particularly in individuals using testosterone therapy.
+Free testosterone can change as total testosterone, SHBG, metabolic state, menstrual phase, or testing conditions change.

 Should free testosterone be interpreted alone?

-No. It should always be interpreted in the context of total testosterone, SHBG, symptoms, and longitudinal trends.
+No. It should always be interpreted in the context of total testosterone, SHBG, symptoms, life stage, and longitudinal trends.

 Conclusion

-Calculated free testosterone provides critical insight into how much testosterone is available to tissues.
+Calculated free testosterone provides critical insight into how much testosterone is available to tissues in both males and females.
 By accounting for binding dynamics, it helps explain discrepancies between total testosterone and physiological effects.

-When interpreted alongside total testosterone, sex hormone binding globulin, and longitudinal trends, free testosterone supports a more accurate and nuanced understanding of male hormonal health over time.
+When interpreted alongside total testosterone, sex hormone binding globulin, life stage, and longitudinal trends, free testosterone supports a more accurate and nuanced understanding of hormonal health over time.

 References